 A new satellite-based system that is intended to provide the first surveillance coverage of oceanic airspace could also play a major role in improving global aircraft tracking during emergencies.
 The Aireon system, currently under development, relies on automatic dependent surveillance-broadcast (ADS-B) technology.
 However, instead of using ground-based ADS-B stations as current networks do, the receivers will be housed in satellites.
 This means they can provide coverage beyond the ...

-"Aireon System Offers Global Aircraft Tracking" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Aireon System Offers Global Aircraft Tracking" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.